-You may have read our tutorials on how to install Windows 8 on your computer and how to install Windows 8 on VirtualBox.
-But if you want to install Windows 8 side-by-side along with Windows 7 by dual booting on the same PC, you can follow this tutorial.
+You may have read our tutorials on how to install Windows on your computer and how to install Windows OS on VirtualBox.
+But if you want to install Windows 11 side-by-side along with Windows 10 by dual booting on the same PC, you can follow this tutorial.

-Let me explain you what all it takes to get this little job done, here’s how:
+Let me explain to you what all it takes to get this little job done, here’s how:

-- First you need to download Windows 8 developers ISO image then burn it on a DVD or USB drive.
-We prefer installing Windows 8 from USB because of its re-usability and compatibility assistance.
-You can download the official Windows 8 ISO file.
+- First, you need to download Windows 11 ISO image then burn it on a DVD or USB drive.
+We prefer installing Windows from USB because of its reusability and compatibility assistance.
+You can download the official Windows 11 ISO file.

-- Second you need to create 20 GB hard drive partition.
+- Second, you need to create a 20 GB hard drive partition.
 How to do it?
 Here’s the procedure.

-As you choose the option “shrink Volume”, alert message appears asking you how much you want to shrink your drive by.
-Well we need over 21 GB so we would rather go a bit over 20000 MB.
+As you choose the option “Shrink Volume”, an alert message appears asking you how much you want to shrink your drive by.
+Well, we need over 21 GB so we would rather go a bit over 20000 MB.
 I have chosen 20480 in the field available.
-Click “Shrink” button.
+Click the “Shrink” button.

 Load the ISO file on to either USB or DVD.
-Boot your system and change the BIOS settings for first boot drive to USB or CD-ROM which ever you want to load Windows 8 from.
+Boot your system and change the BIOS settings for the first boot drive to USB or CD-ROM whichever you want to load Windows 11 from.
 Insert USB/DVD into the PC and reboot the system as you always do for installing the operating system.
 The black console asks you ” Boot from the disk”.
 Hit the Enter button.
-Now the configuration check starts for Windows 8.
+Now the configuration check starts for Windows 11.

 If you have any questions, we will be glad to reply to them.